rook/rook/Documentation/ceph-cluster-crd.md

 #### IPFamily

 Provide single-stack IPv4 or IPv6 protocol to assign corresponding addresses to pods and services.
 This field is optional.
 Possible inputs are IPv6 and IPv4.
 Empty value will be treated as IPv4.
 Kubernetes version should be at least v1.13 to run IPv6.
-Dual-stack is not supported by ceph.
+Dual-stack is supported as of ceph Pacific.
+To turn on dual stack see the [network configuration section](#network-configuration-settings).

 ### Node Settings